-The travel industry has been severely impacted by the COVID crisis and those of us who have wanderlust are chomping at the bit.
-However, virtual travel is very much alive.
+The travel industry has been severely impacted by the COVID crisis, but, one of the good things that came out of it was virtual travel.
 It’s inexpensive and can take you to any part of the world you desire or even your local neighborhood.
 It’s also an excellent way to plan your next trip.

 What is virtual travel?